-The Radauti -based band was formed in 2010.
+The Radauti-based band was formed in 2010.
 A demo was called Wings Of Solitude.
 The Vanity Devotion EP was issued in 2011 through Xaphan Records.
 Romanian funeral doom band, Descend Into Despair, joined the Domestic Genocide roster for the release of its 2014 full-length, The Bearer Of All Storms.
-Descend Into Despair released its second studio album, Synaptic Veil, a 5-track effort with a duration of over 55 minutes through Loud Rage Music in 2017.
+Descend Into Despair released its second studio album, Synaptic Veil, a 5-track effort with duration of over 55 minutes through Loud Rage Music in 2017. opium featured three tracks and clocked in at 60 minutes.

 DESCEND INTO DESPAIR – SYNAPTIC VEIL – LOUD RAGE